patrickbwarren/inkscape-survex-export/README.md

 ### Usage

-Usually the drawing will be made by tracing over a scannned image of a drawn-up survey.
-The following conventions are observed:
+The extension appears under Extensions &rarr; Export  &rarr;
+Export drawing to .svx file&hellip;

+The following
+conventions are observed:

 * all (poly)lines of a given color are converted to traverses in the survex file;
 * a line of a second color determines the orientation (default S to N);
-* a line of a third color sets the scale (eg from the scale bar);
+* a line of a third color sets the scale (eg from the scale bar).

 Lines of any other color are ignored, as are other drawing objects.
 The colors are set by color tabs in the dialog box.

-The extension appears under Extensions &rarr; Export  &rarr;
-Export drawing to .svx file&hellip;

-In the subsequent dialog box, under the Parameters tab:

-* the directory and `.svx` file name should be set;
-* specify at least:
-    + the length of scalebar line (in m);
-    + the bearing of orientation line (in degrees);
-    + tolerance to equate stations (in m);
-* optionally restrict conversion to a named layer [*].

-[*] The orientation and scalebar lines are picked up irrespective of the layer.

-Traverses generated from (poly)lines are captured in separate `*begin` and `*end` blocks in the survex file.
-The Inkscape path id is used for the block name, so traverses can be matched up to paths in Inkscape.
+Exported (poly)lines are converted to traverses.
+If there is more than one traverse, each one is captured in a separate `*begin` and `*end` block in the survex file using Inkscape path name so that individual traverses can be matched up to the drawn paths.
 The survey as a whole is wrapped in a top level `*begin` and `*end` block with a name corresponding to the `.svx` file name following standard conventions.

 Within each traverse, survey legs are generated in the format

 `*data normal from to tape compass clino`

-In this format:
+where:

-* The `from` and `to` stations are generated automatically.
+* The `from` and `to` stations are integers generated automatically.

 * The `tape` length is generated using the scale line as reference, which will usually be traced over a scale bar in the survey.
 The true